Templarian/MaterialDesign-Site/src/content/contribute-site.md

-# Site
+# Site & How to Contribute

 Similar to the icons this site is Open Source.
-Years ago when the project was smaller [@templarian](https://twitter.com/templarian) built all the features, but as the community grew it is difficult to built every feature.
+Years ago when the project was smaller [@templarian](https://twitter.com/templarian) built all the features, but as the community grew it is difficult to build every feature.

 ## Tech Stack